 For illustrative purposes only.
-Neither past actual, projections, nor other forward looking statements regarding future financial performance of markets are only predictions and actual events or results may differ materially.
+Projections or other forward looking statements regarding future financial performance of markets are only predictions and actual events or results may differ materially.
+Investors cannot invest directly in an index and unmanaged index returns do not reflect any fees, expenses, or sales charges.

-Source: Yardeni.com 43
+Source: Yardeni.com